Stefanistkuhl/gns3-api-util/README.md

 - **Automation**: Scriptable for bulk operations and integration into CI/CD or lab provisioning.
 - **Web-based Class Generator**: Launch a local web UI to generate class JSON for bulk student creation.
 - **Comprehensive API Coverage**: Supports most GNS3 v3 API endpoints for GET, POST, DELETE.
+- **Remote SSL Setup**: Install and configure HTTPS (via Caddy reverse proxy) on your GNS3 server remotely over SSH with a single command.

 ## Installation